Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 \Proof Observing that the correspondence $a\to \xi _{n,a}$ is clearly linear, we see that the above set is a linear subspace.
 Its density then follows from \cite [II.14.1]{FD}.

 Incidentally notice that, as a bisection, $\O n$ is homeomorphic to $\Dom n$, and hence a locally compact Hausdorff space. \endProof

-Besides dealing with Fell bundles over groupoids, as defined by Kumjian in \cite {KumjianFell}, such as our Fell line bundle $\WeylBund $, we will also be working with Fell bundles over inverse semigroups \cite {cpisg}, two concepts which are intrinsically linked to each other, although formally rather distinct.
+As already indicated in the preamble of the present section, besides dealing with Fell bundles over groupoids, as defined by Kumjian in \cite {KumjianFell}, such as our Fell line bundle $\WeylBund $, we will also be working with Fell bundles over inverse semigroups \cite {cpisg}, two concepts which are intrinsically linked to each other, although formally rather distinct.

 The terminology ``Fell bundle'' might therefore be a bit confusing, since it refers to these two distinct concepts, but in this section we will only be dealing with one example of each kind, referring to the first one as \emph {the Fell line bundle $\WeylBund $ over $\G _N$}, as we have been doing, while we will now introduce the second Fell bundle of interest, this time over an inverse semigroup.